-Political factors
+Political factors:

-Governmental regulations have not always been able to catch up with changing technology, presenting a hurdle for proptech start-ups.
-Policy challenges are the most visible in peerto-peer accommodation start-ups - those similar to Airbnb.
-A notable example to show the substantial impacts of governmental policies on start-ups is the closure of Roomorama, a shortterm and vacation property rentals platform headquartered in Singapore.
-It is reported that Roomorama had to deal with regulatory issues regarding its business model in many markets including Singapore28.
-Roomorama itself cited "regulatory headwinds" to be one of key reasons that "make it ever more challenging" to keep operating in the industry29.
+Governmental regulations have not always been able catch up with changing technology, presenting a hurdle for proptech start-ups.
+Policy challenges are the most visible in peer-to-peer accommodation start-ups - those similar to Airbnb.
+A notable example to show the substantial impacts of governmental policies on start-ups is the recently ceased operation of Roomorama, a short-term and vacation property rentals platform headquartered in Singapore, in July this year.
+It is reported that Roomorama had to deal with regulatory issues regarding its business model in many markets including Singapore22.
+Roomorama itself cited "regulatory headwinds" to be one of key reasons that "make it ever more challenging" to keep operating in the industry23.

 Blockchain is also facing resistance from governments of some countries, notably China.
-One of the largest cryptocurrency exchanges in China, BTCChina (BTCC), officially ceased domestic trading operation in September 201730 as a result of the government's ban on initial coin offerings.
+One of the largest cryptocurrency exchanges in China, BTCChina (BTCC) officially ceased domestic trading operation in September 201724 as a result of the government's ban on initial coin offerings.

 However, there have been countries supportive of blockchain and its potential for real estate.
 Specifically, governments of several other countries within the region have been active players in blockchain acceleration.
 Japan has already legalised Bitcoin and is considered the most advanced country in the crypto field globally.
 India's government is also collaborating with corporates to further blockchain's development within the country.
-While China may be regulating its financial markets tightly with a ban on initial coin offerings, it is still encouraging firms to research blockchain and considers it "a good technology" 31.
+While China may be regulating its financial markets tightly with a ban on initial coin offerings, it is still encouraging firms to research blockchain and considers it "a good technology".25